 Wisdom teeth removal takes place on an outpatient basis.
 Because we are oral and maxillofacial surgeons, we can offer you the opportunity to have your procedure under IV sedation and/or general anesthesia.
 This allows you to be completely comfortable throughout the experience.
-Our nursing staff will monitor your recovery from anesthesia in our Peoria, Galesburg, or Macomb facilities until you meet discharge criteria and can return home the same day as your procedure.
+Our nursing staff will monitor your recovery from anesthesia in our facilities until you meet discharge criteria and can return home the same day as your procedure.

 Recovery and Results from Wisdom Teeth Extractions